safe-global/safe-docs/reference/safe-core-sdk/protocol-kit/README.md

 ### `getModules`

-Returns the list of addresses of all the enabled Safe modules.
+Returns the list of addresses of all the enabled Safe Plugins.

 ```typescript
 const moduleAddresses = await safeSdk.getModules()